 The area we drove through was farming country and the road took us through a tunnel under a fjord - that was a first for me!

 The Hvalfjörður Tunnel is 5,770 metres long and it's maximum depth is 165 metres below sea level!
 That is almost 6 kilometres, or 3 1/2 miles in length.

 The tunnel was opened in 1998 and today is used by around 8,000 vehicles daily and really is an amazing feat of engineering.

-Once we reached Reykjavik we parked close to the church in the middle of town, the iconic Hallgrimskirkja which is visible from almost everywhere in the city.
+Around mid-afternoon of our visit to Iceland day seven we reached Reykjavik we parked close to the church in the middle of town, the iconic Hallgrimskirkja which is visible from almost everywhere in the city.

 Hallgrimskirkja, Reykjavik, Iceland

 We took the elevator up to the viewing floor near the top, you can see where we were, above the clock, and the lovely city stretched out before us - the view of all four directions, was spectacular.